Huaiyu-Liu/HuaiyuLiu_RL/content/authors/admin/_index.md

   url: https://www.ru.nl/bsi/

 # Short bio (displayed in user profile at end of posts)
-bio: Interested in computational models of learning and decision-making, food choice, and Bayesian statistics
+bio: My research interests are computational models of learning and decision-making, food choice, and Bayesian statistics

 # Interests to show in About widget
 interests: